-The University reserves the right to withdraw or withhold academic degrees.
-If the Prohibited Conduct is found to have occurred before graduation and during the time the student has applied to, or was enrolled at the University, but a complaint had not been filed prior to graduation, and a sanction for the Prohibited Conduct would have included non-return or administrative withdrawal of the Respondent, the degree may be withdrawn.
-If alleged Prohibited Conduct with a potential sanction of non-return or administrative withdrawal occurs prior to a student graduating and is under investigation, the University may postpone the awarding of a degree pending the outcome of the investigation and imposition of appropriate disciplinary sanctions.
+- and a sanction for the Prohibited Conduct would have included non-return or administrative withdrawal of the Respondent, the degree may be withdrawn.
+If alleged Prohibited Conduct with a potential sanction of non-return or administrative withdrawal occurs prior to a student graduating and is under investigation, the University may postpone the awarding of a degree pending the outcome of the investigation and imposition of appropriate disciplinary sanctions. - 4.
+Points: Residential undergraduate students may be assigned up to 30 points for a violation of this Policy. - 5.
+Non-Return: Student status at the University may be terminated for a minimum specified period of time.

-4. Points

-Residential undergraduate students may be assigned up to 30 points for a violation of this Policy.

-5. Non-Return

-Student status at the University may be terminated for a minimum specified period of time.
 The student is permitted to complete the current academic semester and may re-enroll for classes after the specified period without need for re-admission.
-Relevant information remains on the student's disciplinary record at the University and may be disclosed by Liberty University when the student consents in writing or as otherwise required or permitted by law.

-6. Non-Return with Conditions

-Student status at the University may be terminated for at minimum specified period of time, with the Non-Return to continue until certain conditions listed by the sanctioning body have been fulfilled.
+Relevant information remains on the student's disciplinary record at the University and may be disclosed by Liberty University when the student consents in writing or as otherwise required or permitted by law. - 6.
+Non-Return with Conditions: Student status at the University may be terminated for at minimum specified period of time, with the Non-Return to continue until certain conditions listed by the sanctioning body have been fulfilled.
 The student is permitted to complete the current academic semester and may re-enroll for classes after the specified period without need for readmission once the conditions have been fulfilled.
-These conditions may include, but are not limited to, restitution of damages, completion of a recovery program, community service, fine, and written apology(ies).
-Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required or permitted by law.
+These conditions may include, but are not limited to. restitution of damages, completion of a recovery program, community service, fine, and written apology(ies).
+Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required or permitted - 7.
+Administrative Withdrawal: This is an indefinite and immediate termination of the Respondent's student status at Liberty University with a specified period before which the student may not apply for re-admission or enroll in classes.
+Re-admission may or may not